Privacy policy

 3) Now click “Deactivation and Deletion”.

-4) Select “Delete account” now and then click “Next and Delete Account”
+4) Now select “Delete Account” and then click on “Continue and Delete Account”

-5) Now enter your password, click on “Next” and then on “Delete account”
+5) Now enter your password, click on “Next” and then click on “Delete Account”

 The data that Facebook receives via our website is stored, among other things, via cookies (e.g. for social plugins).
 In your browser, you can disable, delete or manage individual or all cookies.
 Depending on which browser you are using, this works in different ways.
 The following instructions show how to manage cookies in your browser: